cindygraffin-pro/cloud-practitionner/readme.md

 - Server-side encryption: server encrypts the file after receiving it
 - client-side encryption: encrypts the file before uploading it

+**S3 Access Logs:**
+- detailed records for the requests that are made to a bucket

 **Shared Responsability Model for S3:**
 - AWS responsibilities:
   - Infrastructure (global network security, availability)